 3. Trash enclosures shall be located on a four-inch concrete pad screened by a six-foot-high decorative concrete block wall that is compatible with the architectural design of the main building.
-When adjacent to multistory buildings, said eEnclosures shall incorporate an opaque decorative gate, a screened pedestrian access door, and exterior enclosures should have a solid roof or canopy decorative beams or other roofing material to provide visual screening from said multistory buildings.
-Trash enclosure design is to be approved by the Planning Manager Community Development Director prior to issuance of any building permit(s).
+Enclosures shall incorporate an opaque decorative gate, a screened pedestrian access door, and exterior enclosures should have a solid roof or canopy to provide visual screening.
+Trash enclosure design is to be approved by the Community Development Director prior to issuance of any building permit(s).